Big U.S. liquefied natgas players move fast, the small race to keep up

 The 15-month U.S.-China trade war has choked off overall demand from that country, once the third biggest buyer of U.S. LNG.
 For the first eight months of 2019, the United States exported just 14% of the volumes it sent to China for the same period in 2018, according to U.S. Department of Energy data.

 “It is still a very difficult market.
-The trade war with China has put a damper on deals in China,” said Greg Vesey, CEO of soon-to-be U.S.-listed LNG Ltd, which is planning the 8.8-mtpa Magnolia project in Louisiana.
+The trade war with China has put a damper on deals in China,” said Greg Vesey, CEO of soon-to-be U.S.-listed LNG Ltd (LNG.AX), which is planning the 8.8-mtpa Magnolia project in Louisiana.

 Magnolia had hoped to reach a FID last year but delayed that citing the trade war.
 It has about 25% of its capacity under long-term contract.
 Vesey said there is potential LNG Ltd could make a FID this year but next year would be more likely.

-Other delays include two Louisiana projects: Delfin LNG’s floating plant and Energy Transfer LP’s Lake Charles LNG, both asked federal regulators for more time to complete.
+Other delays include two Louisiana projects: Delfin LNG’s floating plant and Energy Transfer LP’s (ET.N) Lake Charles LNG, both asked federal regulators for more time to complete.

-Large projects from other countries are also vying for market share, including Russia’s Arctic LNG 2 and two projects in Mozambique being shepherded, respectively, by Total SA and Exxon.
+Large projects from other countries are also vying for market share, including Russia’s Arctic LNG 2 and two projects in Mozambique being shepherded, respectively, by Total SA (TOTF.PA) and Exxon.

 Reporting by Scott DiSavino in New York, Sabina Zawadzki and Ekaterina Kravtsova in London and Jennifer Hiller in Houston; Editing by David Gregorio